 Kevin McCourt discusses everything you need to know about hiking the Appalachian Trail.
 What kind of gear do I need?
 Where can I get it for cheap?
 Is this going to be the life-changing experience I want it to be?
 In addition to the technical details of the trail, he examines why people choose to hike the AT and how, quite often, it has nothing to do with a love for hiking.

 This blog has a lot to explore if you take the time to click around a little.
 Its author, Danny Bernstein, has been hiking for a few decades now, and the blog has great information on dozens of national parks in the U.S., a guide to the Camino de Santiago in Spain, and some general hiking tips.
 Danny has also written a few books, mostly about hiking the mountains of North Carolina.

 A mother (Trish) and her two daughters write this inspiring blog, which tells their stories of being out on the trail in New Hampshire.
 Trish is also the author of Up, a memoir covering many of the same issues of mother-daughter hiking that are on the blog.
-If you prefer listening to your hiking stories, these three ladies the host the Granite Gals podcast, where they interview other women who enjoy the mountains of New England.
+If you prefer listening to your hiking stories, Alex and Sage host the Granite Gals podcast, where they interview other women who enjoy the mountains of New England.